International

 (i.e., repayable and cancellable loans) for:–

-(thereby reducing it to half, one third, even one quarter
+expenditure (thereby reducing it to half, one third, even

 xxxxx• private capital